+'So you are yet up as well as myself?' said the smuggler, as he closed the door after him.
 Henry did not answer, for his mind was full of other thoughts.
-Yet he gazed hard into the smuggler's face, and his own features showed that he was much moved.
-"I thought I would seek you to-night." continued Montmorillon, not seeming to notice that he had received no answer to his former remark. "because I may not see you in the morning. for I must be off early.
-You had better remain here for a week, at least, for, as I remarked below, some of the ship's crew are to remain behind to entrap me, and if they come across you they may take you, too.
-I know the marquis will be kind to you, in consideration of the service we have rendered him, if for nothing else.
-So you will remain here, and in due time you may go about your business again."
-"But why not appeal to the authorities at once ?" asked Henry, with some warmth.
-"I do not fancy this dodging a fee when I have the right to a national protection.
-The Englishman cannot take me-he dares not do it."
-"But you see he has done it." laconically remarked the smuggler.
+Yet he gazed hard into smuggler's face, and his own features showed that he was much moved.
+'I thought I would seek you to night,' continued Montmorillon, not seeming to notice that he had received no answer to his former remark, because I may not see you in the morning, for I must be off early.
+You had better remain here for a weak, at least, for, as I remarked below, some of the ship's crew are to remain behind to entrap me, and if they come across you they may take you, too.
+I know the marquis will be kind to you, in consideration of the service we have redered him, if for nothing else.
+So you will remain here, in due time you may go about your business again.'
+'But why not appeal to the authorities at once?' asked Henry, with some warmth.
+'I do not fancy this dodging a foe when I have the right to a national protection.
+The Englishman cannot take me-he dares not do it.'
+But you see he has done it,' laconically remarked the smuggler.

-"I know he has done it once; but he dares not do it again.
+'I know he has done it once; but he dares not do it again.
 He took me then at a disadvantage.
-I will have protection another time."
-"What protection ?"
-"The protection of a Frenchman," proudly returned the youth.
-"By my soul, I am not to be driven from hole to corner for fear of men who have no right whatever over me.
+'I will have protection another time.'
+'What protection?'
+'The protection of a Frenchman,' proudly returned the youth.
+'By my soul, I am not to be driven from hole to corner for fear of men who have 3 ight whatever over me.
 I appreciate your kind efforts in my behalf, but I have yet some feelings of the man in me.
 I will go and claim the right that is mine, and then if a foreign power places a hand upon me, they will do it at their peril.
-I thank you, monsieur, but to-morrow morning I will go to St. Malo and what you expect." lay the case before the governor, if he is there, and if he is not there, to some one who is empowered, ex officio, to act in the premises."
+I thank you, monsieur, but to-morrow morning I will go to St. Malo and lay the case before the governor, if he is there and if he is not there, to some one who is empowered, ex officio, to act in the premises.'
 The youth looked noble as he spoke thus, and the smuggler regarded him with a beaming look.